Skip to Content

-Cenotes are one of the most hyped destinations in the Yucatan Peninsula in Mexico, and for good reason!
-These natural swimming holes are breathtakingly beautiful.
-Case in point: Cenote Cristalino near Tulum and Playa del Carmen.
+Cenotes are one of the most hyped destinations in the Yucatan Peninsula in Mexico.
+And for good reason!
+These natural swimming holes are breathtakingly beautiful and hold so much mystery and history.

 Find out why this cenote should be on your bucket list of cenotes to visit in Mexico!

-Semi-open Cenotes – As the name implies, this type of cenote has some parts that are exposed and some portions that are partially hidden by a cave.
+Examples of open cenotes are Cenote Nicte Ha & Cenotes Cristal and Escondido near Tulum.
+Cenote Cristalino is also one of them. - Semi-open Cenotes – As the name implies, this type of cenote has some parts that are exposed and some portions that are partially hidden by a cave.
 An example is Cenote Calavera (one of my favorite cenotes!).

-Cave Cenotes – This type of cenote can be accessed via a land-level entrance.
+- Cave Cenotes – This type of cenote can be accessed via a land-level entrance.
 Once you make your way in, it opens up to an underground pool which can have both shallow and deep areas.
 Cenote Dos Ojos is an example of a cave cenote.

 This means that you should too.
 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.

-Cenote Cristalino is one of many beautiful cenotes that you will find near Playa del Carmen.
-Aside from its natural beauty and crystal clear water, another main reason why tourists choose this cenote is because it is less crowded.
+Aside from its position and natural beauty, a major reason why tourists choose this cenote is because it’s less crowded.
 It is relatively quiet (especially if you visit on weekdays) and quite cheap, too.

 READ ALSO: 11 Unmissable Cenotes Near Playa del Carmen